-Recently, I travelled to Port Hope, Ontario, about an hour east of Toronto, to participate in a community-based initiative for VIA Rail’s 40th anniversary.
-While there, I had a job to do, and I hadn’t planned on falling in love with the setting.
-But every once in a while, life gives us the gift of serendipity: the small town of Port Hope was a lovely surprise, and I was instantly charmed.
+Recently, I travelled to Port Hope, Ontario, about an hour east of Toronto.
+Every once in a while, life gives us the gift of serendipity: Port Hope was a lovely surprise, and I was instantly charmed.

 Port Hope Scenery

 During my first visit I unwittingly happened upon a scene from A River Runs Through It.
 Fishermen in hip waders lined the Ganaraska River that runs through the town.
 Under the watchful eye of onlookers, they gathered salmon as the fish lazily made their way upstream.
 This was just one idyllic scene of many to come.
 Port Hope is a beautifully well-maintained town with a main street so perfect it was chosen as the backdrop for the Stephen King novel-turned-movie “It” and the sequel.
 The town is adorable, the plot of the movie – not so much.
 (Take note: “It” tours available!)

 There is a good selection of places to stay, but if a weekend of cocooning is what you’re after, head to Hotel Carlyle.
 Recently renovated and rich in history (originally a bank, then the Port Hope City Dairy); make sure to ask owner Elise Herman or any of her staff (more like family, really) about it.
 The dining is top-notch, and the bar is comfortable spot for a nightcap.
 There’s pretty much no reason to leave, but if you want to head out, a five-minute stroll will get you to the main strip.